jdoleary/Spellmasons/docs/TasksCurrent.md

 - Pandize: "improve clarity" (colorblind) that makes interactable objects stand out more - colorblind and visibility
 - Look at MrMarblz threads in suggestions
-- When a new player joins later in a game, all of their stat increase choices stay the same among every pick.
-They have three choices, and they're the same for every level they're catching up.

-It's fantastic players are able to join later though, and not be crippled/behind!

-I think joining mid-game is buggy in general.
-Another game at the end of the level they joined (I'm hosting) I got to pick a spell, then I was next to my portal and my stamina was still at 0.
-MrMarblz
 - Additional hotbars thread
 ## QA 1.11
 - hotseat bug, if player 2 dies during player 3s turn (via an ai attack which shouldn't be happening during player 3's turn anyway), it will change turns to player 1 and now it's skipping player 3 every turn